edenessame/rock-paper-scissors/README.md

 When the user loses a round, or the whole game, I used red text as this usually connotes losing and a negative result.

-For a draw I used blue as it was my main colour scheme it seemed quite neutral.
+For a draw I used blue as it was my main colour scheme it seemed neutral.

 I made sure they were all easily readable on top of the background.